 - No voice, music, or sound-amplifying devices will be utilized.

 - Any signs, posters, banners, etc., shall be hand-held and not staked or placed on the ground nor fastened to trees, fences, or other structures.
 The City of Virginia Beach, by itself or in conjunction with the Virginia Aquarium & Marine Science Center Foundation, may conduct expressive activities not limited by the above conditions.
 For inquiries about booking an event, please contact Marketing@virginiaaquarium.com.

-To allow ingress and egress, persons engaged in expressive activities may not occupy the main walkway extending from the main entrance past the seal exhibit nor the member entrance walkway of the main building, nor the walkway leading from General Booth Blvd. to the entrance walkways.
+To allow ingress and egress, persons engaged in expressive activities may not occupy the main walkway extending from the main entrance past the seal exhibit nor the member entrance walkway of the North Building, nor the walkway leading from General Booth Blvd. to the entrance walkways.
 No stand, display rack, measuring or testing devices, shelters, parasol or awning shall be placed or erected on Aquarium property.
 The sale of goods or services of any kind, or solicitation of orders for goods or services for future delivery, is not permitted.
 A person in violation of any provision of the policy will be specifically advised of these restrictions and given the opportunity to comply.
 If the violation continues, the manager will request that the individual leave.
 If the individual fails to comply with this request, a police officer will be summoned and the person may be charged with trespassing.

 Photography Policy at the Aquarium

 Paying guests are welcome to take pictures of their visit to the Virginia Aquarium in our public-facing areas.
 Guests are free to use the flash on their camera phones, but for the safety of our animals, we prohibit the use of flashlights, laser pointers, or video lights.
 Those who wish to schedule a private photography or videography shoot at the Aquarium can book our facility for use after hours through our Private Events Coordinator.